 10. “I will find my way back to you”

-It can last until both the partners realize that their coming together is orchestrated by forces beyond their control.
+It can last until both partners realize that their coming together is orchestrated by forces beyond their control.
 They miss their twin flame so much that the twin flame separation becomes the reason for getting back together.

 How To Get Back Together After A Breakup Naturally